 My 5 yrs in Cyprus, taught me much of what I know today which included the importing of evacuated tube collectors from Japan followed by bare evacuated tubes from China, for my own thermo siphon solar system design I was able to export to a company in Malta.

-After agreeing to a business offer from a British businessman, I returned to the UK in 1998 having established a solar water heating business with two Cypriot friends including the manufacture of my Thermal Stores which I later started to import into the UK.
+After agreeing to a business offer from a British businessman in 1998, I returned to the UK having established a solar water heating business with two Cypriot friends including the manufacture of my Thermal Stores which I later started to import into the UK.

 While in Cyprus I was testing both flat plates, heat pipe tube and batch water heating collectors through the summer hot sun and cold winters over the 5 yrs.
 On my return to the UK I was appointed the UK agent for SUNDA (a Daimler Benze Aerospace JV, with SUNPO, China) having set up "The Global Warming Solutions Centre" in Dorset, UK.